 As such, I often use client’s previous experience with low carb diets when deciding to test for a gut infection.
 If you’ve seen a big reduction in symptoms but only while eating low carb, then it’s probably time you got some functional lab tests done to uncover the root cause.

 Where to look beyond diet to heal your gut

 So if you have recently (or for a long time) been eating healthy and you’re still experiencing all of the hideous symptoms that come with having gut dysfunction, or they keep coming back, then it’s time to take the next step.
 Get tested and figure out the root cause of your symptoms so you can heal and get back to living that vibrantly healthy life you deserve.

-If you want to learn more about testing, or how I can help, please head to the Work With Me page to learn more about how I work online with clients in many countries to test for and treat the various root causes of IBS symptoms and other GI conditions.
+If you want to learn more about testing, or how we can help, please head to the Work With Us page to learn more about how we work online with clients in many countries to test for and treat the various root causes of IBS symptoms and other GI conditions.